maxerenberg/nonogram-solver/README.md

 # nonogram-solver
-A nonogram solver built in Python.
+A nonogram solver built in Python.\n
-Adapted from the solution at https://the-python-challenge-solutions.hackingnote.com/level-32.html.
-Assumes the input file has the format
+Adapted from the solution at https://the-python-challenge-solutions.hackingnote.com/level-32.html.\n Assumes the input file has the format
 \# Dimensions
 x y